AElfProject/aelf-docs/docs/legal/terms-of-use/index.md

 **5. Your Content**

 **5.1.
 Our Use of Your Content.** The Site may provide you with opportunities to upload, display, or transmit data or other content (together, “User Content”).
-As part of these Terms and Conditions and subject to our Privacy Policy (available at \[to be inserted when the link is available]), you grant us a perpetual, irrevocable, worldwide, fully paid, non-exclusive, and non-sublicensable right and license to use and exploit any User Content in any form.
+As part of these Terms and Conditions and subject to our [Privacy Policy](https://docs.aelf.com/legal/privacy-policy/), you grant us a perpetual, irrevocable, worldwide, fully paid, non-exclusive, and non-sublicensable right and license to use and exploit any User Content in any form.
 We retain the unlimited right and exclusive discretion to copy, reproduce, fix, modify, adapt, translate, reformat, prepare derivatives of, manufacture, publish, distribute, sell, licence, transfer, lease, or transmit any User Content.
 We also reserve the right to incorporate any User Content as part of the Site or any Site Content, or into any other material.

 **5.2.
 Your Feedback.** No User Content you submit will be deemed to establish any additional or separate contractual relationship between you and us outside the provisions of these Terms and Conditions.